matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 Regardless of which device generates the QR code, either device can be the existing (already signed in) device.
 The other device is then the new device (one seeking to be signed in).

-Symmetric encryption uses deterministic nonces, incrementing by `2` with each message.
+Symmetric encryption uses deterministic nonces, incrementing by `2` with each payload.
 Device S starts with `0`, using only even nonces.
 Device A starts with `1`, using only odd nonces.

 1. **Ephemeral key pair generation**